-When the march made it to the Memorial, the torch-wielding protesters were met by a smaller group of anti-fascists who had locked arms around the statue.
-After arguing and throwing insults a large brawl started.
+When the march made it to the Memorial, the torch-wielding protesters were met by a smaller group of anti-fascists protesters who had locked arms around the statue.
+After some arguing a large brawl started.
 Tiki torches were used as clubs and pepper spray was deployed before police moved in.

 The rally was scheduled to take place with several different white supremacist groups and would be one of the largest planned racist events in recent history.
-All of the groups that attended the event in Pikeville, Kentucky that I covered were represented plus hundreds of members from other white supremacists groups.
+All of the groups that attended the event in Pikeville, Kentucky that I covered were represented plus members from other white supremacists groups.

 There were clashes between white supremacists and counter-protesters before and after the Unite the Right rally that was scheduled on August 12.
-Protesters used their fists, pepper spray, and makeshift clubs to fight each other, and one Ku Klux Klan member fired a handgun into a crowd on the edge of Emancipation Park.
+Protesters used their fists, pepper spray, and makeshift clubs to fight each other, and one Ku Klux Klan member fired a handgun toward a crowd on the edge of Emancipation Park.

 The rally ended early when riot police pushed the white supremacist out of the park after they announced an unlawful assembly before the rally was scheduled to begin.
-The fighting spilled out onto the streets of Downtown Charlottesville into the afternoon.
+The fighting spilled out onto the streets of Downtown Charlottesville for the afternoon.

 After the Unite the Right Rally Heather Heyer, a 32-year-old woman from Charlottesville, was killed and 19 others were injured when white supremacist James Fields plowed his car into protesters marching through downtown.